ADanneaux/dynamic-LCA/README.md

 ### System requirements

 This dynamic LCA code requires only a standard computer with enough RAM to support the in-memory operations.
 The code has been tested on Microsoft Windows 11 Pro, x64-based processor, and 32.0 GB of installed RAM.
+A complete analysis of a region (i.e., including both GWP and AGTP results) typically takes about 1 hour and 30 minutes on a standard computer.

 ### Documentation and installation guide